Pop Milano sits pretty as Italy cooperative banks brace for M&A

 “Its location is an undisputable advantage: think of corporate lending and private banking -- a type of business that does not absorb bank capital,” said Stefano Caselli, banking and finance professor at Milan’s Bocconi University.

-An association of employee-shareholders used to held sway over BPM and the Bank of Italy forced it to adopt penalizing capital measures after an audit in 2011 unveiled organizational and governance problems.
+An association of employee-shareholders used to held sway over BPM and the Bank of Italy forced it to adopt penalising capital measures after an audit in 2011 unveiled organisational and governance problems.

-The lender was allowed to drop the additional requirements after a 500-million euro cash call last year and its best-quality capital stood at 11.6 percent at end-2014 - above a minimum requirement of 9 percent set by the ECB and better than that of much larger domestic rival UniCredit (CRDI.MI).
+The lender was allowed to drop the additional requirements after a 500-million euro cash call last year and its best-quality capital stood at 11.6 percent at end-2014 - above a minimum requirement of 9 percent set by the ECB and better than that of much larger domestic rival UniCredit.

 A top Italian banker who requested anonymity said capital ratios and geography made BPM the most attractive popolare bank: “I’d buy it if I could, but it takes two to tango,” he said.

 BPM says it is open to all partners with a solid business plan.
-Banco Popolare BAPO.MI and Banca Popolare dell‘Emilia Romagna (EMII.MI), respectively Italy’s fourth- and sixth-largest banks, are tipped as the most likely candidates.
+Banco Popolare and Banca Popolare dell‘Emilia Romagna, respectively Italy’s fourth- and sixth-largest banks, are tipped as the most likely candidates.

 BPM can boast the best asset quality in Italy, according to Societe Generale: it had 3.6 billion euros in net problematic loans at the end of last year, or 81 percent of tangible equity against a national average of 122 percent.